 Whenever we discuss wiper systems with boat owners, the conversation usually starts with a discussion of the owner’s boat type.
-Normally, boats equipped with wipers are powerboats in the mid-20-foot range or larger, and we first dive into how to choose the right system for your boat.
-Naturally, part of the discussion is also, “What’s it going to cost?”
+Normally, boats equipped with wipers are powerboats in the mid-20-foot range or larger.Then we dive into how to choose the right system for your boat.
+Naturally, part of the discussion also includes the question: “What’s it going to cost?”

-At Imtra, we work with boat owners and professional installers, and we sell three different ranges of wiper systems, for both recreational and commercial vessels.
+At Imtra, we work with boat owners and professional installers.
+We sell three different ranges of wiper systems for both recreational and commercial vessels: Exalto, Decca, and Roca.
 Although costs will vary with the type of boat, the product you choose, and the requirements of the installation, in this article, we’ll focus on the factors most likely to affect the final number on your bill.
 And while you may be able to obtain discounts through some installers, let’s assume that what’s available to you are retail prices only.

 Let’s get started:

-Different style boats will have very different needs for wipers.
-A dual console or center console usually has a small piece of glass compared to a cruiser or an express yacht.
+Different styles of boats will have very different needs for wipers.
+A dual console or center console vessel usually has a smaller piece of glass compared to a cruiser or an express yacht.

 It’s also important to consider line of sight.
-From the helm station, you may not need all of the glass cleared to see adequately, so on some boats with larger expanses of glass, wipers are mounted to clear only a portion of the glass.
+From the helm station, you may not need all of the glass cleared to see adequately.
+On some boats with large expanses of glass, wipers are mounted to clear only a portion of the glass.
 For example, you may only care about seeing clearly through the bottom 30 inches of glass.
-Then again, captains sometimes install wipers on side windows to provide extra visibility in busy harbors and when docking.
+On the other hand, captains sometimes install wipers on side windows to provide extra visibility in busy harbors and when docking.

 The type of boat is likely to dictate how many wipers are needed.
 Runabouts and center consoles generally have a single wiper.
 Aboard cruisers or larger vessels with multiple windows, it’s common to see multiple wipers.
-On an express, with a large piece of glass, you’ll often see multiple very long wipers, yet sometimes you’ll only find a single long wiper in front of the helm station.
-This can be a personal choice for each captain.
+On an express with a large piece of glass, you’ll often see multiple, very long wipers.
+And sometimes you’ll only find a single long wiper in front of the helm station.
+This is a personal choice for each captain.

-Generally, we find long-range cruisers choose more robust systems, as do operators of commercial vessels in daily use, rain or shine.
-If you are boating only on the weekends and less likely to venture out in the rain or rough weather, you probably don’t need a premium-level system to give you several seasons of good functionality.
+Generally, we find that long-range cruisers choose more robust windshield wiper systems, as do operators of commercial vessels in daily use, rain or shine.
+If you are boating infrequently or only on the weekends, and are less likely to venture out in the rain or rough weather, you probably don’t need a premium-level system to give you several seasons of good functionality.

 In a car, most people use relatively sophisticated electronic wiper controls.
-On a boat, you have a choice of a simple on-off rocker switch or an electronic control panel offering multiple speeds and intermittent functions.
-The latter are not offered on some of the simpler wiper systems, but you will often have such options.
+On a boat, you have a choice of a simple on-off rocker switch or a complete electronic control panel offering multiple speeds and intermittent functions.
+These latter options are not offered on some of the simpler wiper systems, but you will often have similar options.
 The variation in cost of wiper controls can be significant, ranging from $200 to more than $1,000.

 Wash systems can also be installed, just like on your car, and they are pretty handy at clearing salt spray, pollen and more off the glass.
 Washing jets can be mounted to the bulkhead or directly to the end of the wiper arm.
 These systems come with their own plumbing, pump, reservoir and wiring and, depending on the number of wipers and sophistication of the washer jets, can range from $200 to $2,000.